CSCC012023/final-project-s23-p-pioneers/doc/marking/sprint3.rubric.md

     - 0 mark  = At least 2 group members or more have not sent their updates or is low-quality

-  Daily Stand-ups Total Mark: 10 / 10
+  Daily Stand-ups Total Mark: 5 / 10

+ > Standups not posted by each team member &
+ > Not of good quality (must follow standup template)

 ---
 ## User Stories (Tracked in JIRA) (max 10 marks)